aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 * http://smoothieware.org/supported-g-codes

-Apparently using a SilentStepStick Protector may help?
+Apparently using a SilentStepStick Protector may help.
+As far as I can tell, this is just the diode circuit on a through-board.
 See:

 * http://forums.reprap.org/read.php?13,666367
 * http://www.watterott.com/en/SilentStepStick-Protector

-Due to this sudden step in supply voltage, DRVs can cause the motors to miss steps on the jump which affects print quality.
+Due to their sudden step in supply voltage, DRVs can cause the motors to miss steps on the jump which affects print quality.
 A "salmon skin" pattern is a common result.
 This has the same root cause as the whine above, so can be resolved with the same methods.
 There are some prints where this is more visible than others, this test print is probably a good place to start:

 * [DRV8825 stepper driver missing steps torture test by megablue](http://www.thingiverse.com/thing:1997411)